kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Concept Design Academy (took a bunch of digital painting classes there and Visual Communication and workshops, which involved a trip to the Tank Museum) (LA)
 - Red Engine School (took a bunch of digital painting classes there, eg Character Design, Environment Design, Worldbuilding) (LA)
 - Foundation Arts (took a bunch of painting, charcoal and sight size drawing classes there; school is closed) (LA)
-- Studio Arts (took a bunch of vfx and digital 3D classes there; I took all the Modo and Vectorworks classes, Zbrush, Maya, Digital Sketching classes and learned some Typography in Illustrator).
-Got first taste of scripting.
+- Studio Arts (took a bunch of vfx and digital 3D classes there; I took all the Modo and Vectorworks classes, Zbrush, Maya, Digital Sketching classes and learned some Typography in Illustrator.
+I also learned Rhino, which is still my go-to software for mock-ups.
+Learned about Renderman).
+Got first taste of scripting in Rhino+Modo class.
 (LA)
 - David Simon Sculpting studio (he's awesome and runs a workshop once a year in Rome.
 A lot of art+tech people enjoy his classes!
 He gave me one of the best pieces of advice, ever, which is that as long as you invest in yourself, you will be okay.
 I still follow this advice!)
 (LA)
 - I also took a couple workshops with Spiderzero, who works for [Del Toro](https://en.wikipedia.org/wiki/Guillermo_del_Toro).
 He was also originally a web programmer.
 - Gnomon (took one sculpting class there) (LA)